 The adoption of selective treatment practices and birth of integrated vegetation management philosophies beginning in 1978, define this period on rights-of-ways.
 It includes the use of research and information technology systems to expand the knowledge and understanding of natural systems, together with the long-term effects and effectiveness of various management practices.
 Today, it incorporates the ecosystem itself as an integral component in controlling undesirable vegetation and reducing pesticide use, while preserving and enhancing environmental quality.
-The three treatment cycles used over the last 23 years are described below.
+The three treatment cycles used during this period are described below.